H-Chris2333/RustGPT-Chinese/README.md

 cargo run

 # The model will:
-# 1. Build vocabulary from Chinese training data
+# 1. Build vocabulary from Chinese training data (with jieba-rs tokenization)
 # 2. Pre-train on Chinese factual statements (100 epochs)
 # 3. Instruction-tune on Chinese conversational data (100 epochs)
 # 4. Enter interactive mode for Chinese testing